bpi-oxford/Cytotoxicity-Pipeline/doc/dev_guide.md

 ⚠️ Add notes to [README.md](../README.md) when necessary, particularly conda/mamba specific dependencies⚠️

-To load the class back to the main function you only need to add corresponding header import.
+To load the class back to the main function you only need to add corresponding header import and edit the pipeline YAML file.

 ## Custom Intermediate Output
 TODO